Glenn Gould: Early life

-At age 10, he began attending the Royal Conservatory of Music in Toronto (known until 1947 as the Toronto Conservatory of Music).
+At age 10, he began attending the Toronto Conservatory of Music in Toronto (known since 1947 as The Royal Conservatory of Music).
 He studied music theory with Leo Smith, organ with Frederick C. Silvester, and piano with Alberto Guerrero.
 Around the same time, he injured his back as a result of a fall from a boat ramp on the shore of Lake Simcoe.
 This incident is apocryphally related to the adjustable-height chair his father made shortly thereafter.
 Gould's mother would urge the young Gould to sit up straight at the keyboard.
 He used this chair for the rest of his life, taking it with him almost everywhere.
 The chair was designed so that Gould could sit very low and allowed him to pull down on the keys rather than striking them from above, a central technical idea of Guerrero's.

 Gould developed a technique that enabled him to choose a very fast tempo while retaining the "separateness" and clarity of each note.
 His extremely low position at the instrument permitted him more control over the keyboard.
 Gould showed considerable technical skill in performing and recording a wide repertoire including virtuosic and romantic works, such as his own arrangement of Ravel's La valse and Liszt's transcriptions of Beethoven's Fifth and Sixth Symphonies.
 Gould worked from a young age with Guerrero on a technique known as finger-tapping: a method of training the fingers to act more independently from the arm.

 Gould passed his final Conservatory examination in piano at age 12, achieving the highest marks of any candidate, and thus attaining professional standing as a pianist.
 One year later he passed the written theory exams, qualifying for an Associate of the Toronto Conservatory of Music (ATCM) diploma.

+Gould's next-door neighbour as a child and lifelong best friend was Robert Fulford, who became a prominent journalist and essayist.
+In 1952, Fulford and Gould founded New Music Associates, which produced and promoted Gould's first three public performances, including Gould's debut performance of Bach's Goldberg Variations.